hemanth-nag/Quiz_MCQ_C_mini-project/README.md

 # Quiz_MCQ_C_mini-project
 This is an MCQ based quiz with C programming using graphics.h module.
 Done as a mini project in 2nd semester B.Tech, PES University.
+Done this using Tubo C++ IDE.
 I have added simple colorful graphics and sound for fun XD.

 # **C – Project Report**